NatLibFi/koha-plugin-rest-di/README.md

 You can download the relevant *.kpz file from the [release page](https://github.com/NatLibFi/koha-plugin-rest-di/releases).

+Latest version may not support older Koha versions.
+Please choose an appropriate version.

 ## Installing

 The plugin is installed by uploading the KPZ (Koha Plugin Zip) package of a released version on the Manage Plugins page of the Koha staff interface.